Eyvanak

-Eyvanak (ايوانك) (Note: Also romanized as Aiwānak, Ayvanak, and Eyvānak) is a village in Dowlatabad Rural Districtof the Central District in Abhar County, Zanjan province, Iran.
+Eyvanak (ايوانك) (Note: Also romanized as Aiwānak, Ayvanak, and Eyvānak) is a village in Dowlatabad Rural District of the Central District in Abhar County, Zanjan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 444 in 99 households.
 The following census in 2011 counted 296 people in 89 households.
 The 2016 census measured the population of the village as 242 people in 68 households.